The Communications major is available in four concentrations—communication studies, journalism, organizational communication, and performing arts.

 CO 223 Mass Media Writing I/3

 A basic course in journalism, dealing with the principles of news writing and reporting practices and providing an introduction to the ethics and challenges of the journalistic enterprise.
 Prerequisite: EN 101-G or concurrent.
-(Same as EN 223) Fall semester.
+(Same as EN 223) Spring semester.